-There are few industries where pest control is more crucial, than those responsible for food production.
+There are few industries where pest control is more crucial than those responsible for food production.
 Whether a supermarket, a food hall within a large shopping precinct, or food production facilities, there are many reasons why pests may take up residence, and there can be severe consequences should they do so.

 Insects such as flies are attracted to any location which prepares and stores food items and can multiply rapidly.
 This means that relatively, it only takes a handful of insects to take up residence in a location to quickly grow into an out of control swarm.

-Rodents such as rats and mice damage property as they gain ingress to buildings.
+Rodents such as rats and mice damage property as they gain access to buildings.
 They can destroy packing materials and products as they scavenge for food and nest building materials.
 They also carry a range of communicable diseases which can be spread to humans via bodily contact, contact with droppings and the contamination of food products.

 Pest birds can also provide a range of issues for a commercial food and beverage site with fungal, bacterial and viral diseases similarly communicated to humans via contact, contamination or droppings.
 When bird droppings dry out, the atomised dust can be inhaled and cause a range of issues, including respiratory illnesses.
 Pest bird droppings are acidic and can damage building materials, cloths, and paintwork, as well as providing a slipping hazard.